Card Rating is based on the opinion of TPG's editors and is not influenced by the card issuer.

 Earn 2x miles on Delta and at restaurants, 1x on all other eligible purchases.

 20% back, as a statement credit, on inflight purchases.

 Lacks Delta perks, such as a free checked bag or any statement credits.

 Bonus rewards categories are pretty limited and does not include any other common everyday purchases (besides dining).

 If your goal is to earn Delta miles beyond flying with the carrier, the Delta SkyMiles Blue American Express Card is an affordable option as there’s no annual fee.
 Cardholders will also enjoy other perks such as a 20% inflight discount in statement credit.

-You’ll earn 2 miles per dollar on Delta and restaurant purchases within the U.S. (only applies to takeout and delivery orders) and 1 mile per dollar on all other eligible purchases.
+You’ll earn 2 miles per dollar on Delta and restaurant purchases worldwide as well as takeout and delivery orders within the U.S and 1 mile per dollar on all other eligible purchases.

 Frequently asked questions